-Investing in a HEPA (high-efficiency particulate) filter for your Air Conditioning System is another option.
+You can also invest in a HEPA (high-efficiency particulate) filter for your Air Conditioning System.
 Those filters remove 99.97 % of all airborne particles like dust, pollens, tobacco smoke, and pet dander.
 They are used in medical facilities as well as in aircraft to prevent the spread of diseases, by the way.

 If your home isn’t equipped with air conditioning, you can still get relief by investing in a portable air purifier featuring a HEPA filter.

 P.S.
-The use of HEPA filters will also benefit any human suffering from allergies, to include pet dander!
+The use of HEPA filters also benefits any humans suffering from allergies, to include pet dander!

-While the boxer genes most likely contributed to Missy’s & Buzz’s allergic reaction to the pollen, I am also convinced that their highly processed, dry dog food made things worse.
+While the boxer genes most likely contributed to Missy’s & Buzz’s allergic reaction to the pollen, their highly processed, dry dog food made things worse.

-I was feeding Hill’s Science Diet (below average dog food containing a high percentage of grains and lots of fillers, as well as by-products) and then Blue Buffalo (much better choice than Science Diet: Grain-free, but using artificial food coloring) during the pups’ first year with me.
+During the pups’ first year with me, I was feeding Hill’s Science Diet.
+That’s a below average dog food that contains a high percentage of grains and lots of fillers, as well as by-products.
+After that, I switched to Blue Buffalo.
+That’s a much better choice than Science Diet because it’s grain-free, but unfortunately it still contains artificial food coloring.

-The pups are no longer bothered by the extent of their initial allergies.
-They still sneeze occasionally and develop some eye discharge, but it is nowhere as bad as it was when feeding low-quality dog food.
+Once they were on ZiwiPeak, the pups were no longer bothered by the extent of their initial allergies.
+They would still sneeze occasionally and develop some eye discharge, but it was nowhere as bad as it was when I fed low-quality dog food.